yigitaktan/PerfmonSetup/README.md

 ![full3](https://github.com/yigitaktan/PerfmonSetup/assets/51110247/ccb2043e-a85e-4460-9d99-92295872b5ce)

 ## Encoding errors
-If you encounter character encoding errors when running the script, it might have occurred due to character encoding corruption during download.
+If you encounter character encoding errors when running the script, it might have occurred due to character encoding corruption during download, and you have likely encountered errors similar to the screenshot below.
 To resolve this, open the `create-collector.ps1` and `functions.psm1` files in a text editor like Notepad++ and set the character encoding to **UTF-16**.

 ![hata4](https://github.com/yigitaktan/PerfmonSetup/assets/51110247/a4799a08-fc26-49cd-8106-b7384b1e0dc3)